Matekp97/GameStopPredictModel/README.md

 I've decided to analyse and study the action of Gamestop, more precisely the adjusted closure after the big raise that happened in February 2021.
 I consider a daily analysis and picked a whole year, as time window, to get enough data.
+The dataset has been taken by yahoo finance and can be updated by downloaded by https://it.finance.yahoo.com/quote/GME/history?p=GME

 ## Installation
 ```R